kaustavdassoa/AWSResources/MyArtifacts/cloudformation-demo/ImplementingCICD/AWSCICDGuide.md

 ```
 Note : buildspec.yml file should be placed directly under the repository location, thus its advisable to have separate repository for separate project.

-#### Task 3: Create a new CodeBuild Porject.
+### Task 3: Create a new CodeBuild Porject.
 Code build project can be use to build the checked-in code.

-#### Task 4: Add Notification for CodeBuild Phase Change & State change events.
+### Task 4: Add Notification for CodeBuild Phase Change & State change events.
 CloudWatch can be cofigure to send Notification for CodeBuild Phase Change & State change events.<a href="https://docs.aws.amazon.com/codebuild/latest/userguide/sample-build-notifications.html" target="_blank">Refer Link for more details</a>

-#### Task 5: Create AWS CodeDeploy project.
+### Task 5: Create AWS CodeDeploy project.
-**Note:CodeDeploy pricing** For CodeDeploy on EC2/Lambda there is no additional charge for code deployments to Amazon EC2 or AWS Lambda through AWS CodeDeploy.For CodeDeploy On-Premises, one may have to pay $0.02 per on-premises instance update using AWS CodeDeploy.
+**Note:** CodeDeploy pricing For CodeDeploy on EC2/Lambda there is no additional charge for code deployments to Amazon EC2 or AWS Lambda through AWS CodeDeploy.For CodeDeploy On-Premises, one may have to pay $0.02 per on-premises instance update using AWS CodeDeploy.
 There are no minimum fees and no upfront commitments.
 For example, a deployment to three instances equals three instance updates.
 One will only be charged if CodeDeploy performs an update to an instance and will not be charged for any instances skipped during the deployment.

 **AWS CodeDeploy can deploy artifacts to**
 1. EC2 instance